HenriDeh/DRL_MMULS/README.md

 ```
 The experiments described in the article were performed using Julia 1.6.2.
 Any newer version should yield almost identical results.

+To reproduce the results, run the julia file at `scripts/single-item/single-item.jl`